WIS-MICC-CellObservatory/Methods/Running Fiji on Wexac.md

     #BSUB -o "<Path to Result folder> /%J.out"
     #BSUB -e "<Path to Result folder> /%J.err"
     "<Path to Fiji shell script>/RunHeadlessFiji.sh" "<Path to Fiji app>/Fiji.app/ImageJ-linux64" "<Path to Fiji macro>/MyFijiMacro.ijm" "Path to JSon parameters file"
-Where RunHeadlessFiji.sh can be dowloaded from here ([Fiji folder](../../tree/main/Fiji)).
+Where RunHeadlessFiji.sh can be dowloaded from here ([RunHeadlessFiji.sh](../../tree/main/Fiji)). and a sample Batch file can be found here ([batch.bsub](../../tree/main/Fiji)).

 **Notice:**
-•	Each of the above is surrounded by double quates, this is to enable spaces in them.
+1. Each of the 4 paths above is surrounded by double quates, this is to enable spaces in them.
-•	Wexac job can accept many parameters that may be relevant for the job and you need to consult documentation for additional options.
+2. Wexac job can accept many parameters that may be relevant for the job and you need to consult documentation for additional options.

 ### Known issues
 1. CLIJ does not work as it is based on OpenCL that is not installed on Wexac machines